Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 * For GitHub models
   * The AI model name, such as "gpt-4o" or "mistral-large"
   * A GitHub personal access token.
 [Create one here](https://github.com/settings/tokens).
 You do not need to give any permissions to the token.
 The token is a string that starts with `github_pat_`.
-* For Serverless API endpoints and Managed Compute endpoints
+* For Serverless API endpoints or Managed Compute endpoints
   * An [Azure subscription](https://azure.microsoft.com/free).
   * An [AI Model from the catalog](https://ai.azure.com/explore/models) deployed through Azure AI Studio.
   * The endpoint URL of your model, in of the form `https://<your-host-name>.<your-azure-region>.models.ai.azure.com`, where `your-host-name` is your unique model deployment host name and `your-azure-region` is the Azure region where the model is deployed (e.g. `eastus2`).